In this article, you’ll learn how to Photoshop portrait photography for natural results.

 How to Achieve Natural Skin Tones

 The basic editing I start out with is correcting or setting the dynamic range of the image.
 This includes the blacks and highlights.
-I also adjust the white balance to ensure my subject’s skin colour is natural.
+I also adjust the white balance to ensure my subject’s skin color is natural.

 Usually the skin is going to be a bit too orange in the image straight from the camera.
 This happens even if you used the flash setting for the white balance.